 - Provides reliable goods movement into and around Calgary

-We’re at the beginning stages of the traffic study and more analysis is needed.
+We’re at the beginning stages of the traffic review and more analysis is needed.
 It’s expected we’ll know the final results and recommendations on necessary changes to roadways and intersections in late 2015.
 We’ll continue to report back to citizens through 2015 as information becomes available.

 The City is currently reviewing the feedback we received at the seven information sessions held in fall 2014.
-At the events, we displayed information on The City’s role with the project while learning about the interests of citizens with the final piece of the ring road.
+At the events, we displayed information on The City’s role with the project, while learning about the interests of citizens with the final piece of the ring road.

 Check out the completed functional plans for the final pieces of Calgary’s ring road that the Government of Alberta displayed at the information session in fall 2014:

 Project objectives - The City of Calgary’s role